 Students will be assigned a faculty mentor upon matriculation.
 The faculty mentor-student mentee relationship can become one of the most valuable aspects of medical education.
 It provides an opportunity to develop sustained individual contacts between faculty and students on both academic and personal levels.
-In order to schedule a meeting with a faculty mentor, students should submit an TDX ticket.
+In order to schedule a meeting with a faculty mentor, students should send an email to their faculty mentor.

 If either the student or the faculty mentor does not find the relationship helpful, either is free to seek a change.
 If a student wishes to change faculty mentors, they should identify a preferred faculty mentor and ask if they are willing and able to take them on as a mentee.
-If they agree, the student should submit an TDX ticket, copy their new mentor, and request that their mentor on record be officially changed.
+If they agree, the student should contact CPMStudentAffairs@westernu.edu, copy their new mentor, and request that their mentor on record be officially changed.
 The Office of Student Affairs (OSA) can also make mentor recommendations if a student is not sure whom to select.
 If a faculty member wishes to change mentees, they should email OSA to request that the student in question be assigned to another mentor.